-- What can I do on OpenSea? +OpenSea lets you buy and sell crypto collectibles, gaming items, and other blockchain-based digital items.
-To start, you can go to your account page to view all of your items (OpenSea supports over 60 different item types, and growing!)
+- What can I do on OpenSea? +OpenSea lets you buy and sell crypto collectibles, gaming items, digital art, and other blockchain-based digital items.
+We have over 200 different projects on our platform, including trading card games like Gods Unchained and CryptoSpells, to collectible games like Axie Infinity and CryptoKitties, to digital art projects like SuperRare and Makersplace, to name systems like ENS (Ethereum Name Service).
+To start, you can go to your account page to view all of your items.
 If you want to sell one on the market, simply click into it and click "Sell".

 Additionally, OpenSea is often useful for browsing the many types of digital collectibles.
 We offer a powerful searching and sorting mechanisms that lets you easily find the items you're looking for.

 - What exactly are these items I see on OpenSea? +All of the items you see on OpenSea are blockchain-based digital items.
 Some people like to call them non-fungible tokens, or NFT's.
-Each item is uniquely owned by an Ethereum address and live on the blockchain.
 Excitingly, they can be viewed anywhere, exchanged openly, and truly owned in a way that was never before possible in the digital world.
 You can read a little more about the idea of true digital ownership in this blog post.

 If you're a creator, influencer, or streamer and wish to list something on OpenSea, reach out to us at [email protected].

 - What do I need to use OpenSea?+If you're on a desktop computer, you'll need to install a wallet extension for your browser, such as MetaMask or Dapper.
 You'll also need to fund your account with Ether in order to purchase an item on OpenSea.

 On your mobile device, you'll need to use an Ethereum-compatible mobile browser like Trust, Coinbase Wallet, or Opera.

 To learn a little more, check out our getting started page.